sandreae/mushroom-app-tutorial/README.md

     ```

 4. Copy the resulting JSON into `schemas.json`
-5. Start the application
+5. Publish a year document to node
     ```bash
+    npm run year
+    ```

+6. Copy the resulting JSON into `year.json`
+7. Start the application
+    ```bash
     npm start
     ```

-6. Open the webbrowser at http://localhost:8080
+8. Open the webbrowser at http://localhost:8080

 ## License